What is the Lowest Body Fat Percentage?

 Women who tend to be very physically active can manage to have a body fat percentage of 21-24%, while men are around 14-17%.
 This is also considered sustainable under these lifestyle conditions.

-Going much lower than this is where we may experience issues.
-We also have something called essential fat - which is the minimum amount of body fat you need to stay healthy.
-For women this is between 10-13%, and for men it’s a very low 2-5%.
+We also have something called essential fat - which is the barest essential minimum needed for you to stay healthy.
+For women this body fat percentage is between 10-13%, and for men it's a very low 2-5%.

 Body Fat Percentage Vs. Body Mass Index: What's the Difference?